vpaliy/design-patterns./Observer/README.md

 # Known issues #

-1. How triggers the update method?<br>
+1. Who triggers the update method?<br>
    Basically, we have two options:<br>

   * We can update the observes after the subject's state has been changed.
 The advantage of this approach is that clients don't need to remember to call the `notify` method manually.
 The disadvantage is that several consecutive operations will cause several consecutive updates, which may be inefficient.<br>